 If you have completed an AS or an AAS degree from an accredited community or junior college, you will be required to meet our general education requirements.
 The courses from these degrees transfer individually and are evaluated as such.

-Missouri State does offer two Bachelor of Applied Science (BAS) options with specific transfer plans:
+Missouri State does offer a Bachelor of Applied Science (BAS) option with specific transfer plans:

 Associate of Arts in Teaching

 Determinations of transfer credit based on MOStep competencies found in DESE-approved courses from Missouri community colleges are made by the College of Education.